Kotlarski's lemma for dyadic models: Introduction

-The classical Kotlarski lemma used in most applications assumes repeated measurement with a common latent variable and independent errors, for example, $y_{ij} = c+\alpha_i + \varepsilon_{ij}$, where $j=1,2$ for each $i$.
-In this note, we generalize Kotlarski's lemma to a standard two-way model for dyadic data, $ y_{ij}=c+\alpha_i+\eta_j + \varepsilon_{ij}$.
-We do not assume that the characteristic functions (CF) of the error components have no zeros, which would rule out many distributions of interest, including all continuous distributions with compact support and many discrete distributions.
+The classical Kotlarski lemma used in most applications assumes repeated measurement with a common latent variable and independent errors, for example, $y_{i,\ell} = c+\alpha_i + \varepsilon_{i,\ell}$, where $\ell=a,b$ for each $i$.
+In this note, we show how to use the classical Kotlarski lemma to identify the standard two-way dyadic model for bipartite networks, $y_{i,\ell}=c+\alpha_i+\eta_\ell + \varepsilon_{i,\ell}$.
+We discuss two cases: the partially connected bipartite network and the fully connected bipartite network.

+Our main theorem relies on the version of Kotlarski's lemma in \citet{evdokimov2012some}, and hence does not assume that the characteristic functions (CF) of the error components have no zeros, which would rule out many distributions of interest, including all continuous distributions with compact support and many discrete distributions.
 Instead, the CFs are allowed to have zeros, as long as they do not overlap with zeros of their first derivatives.
-Our assumptions are similar to \cite{evdokimov2012some}, whose techniques we rely heavily on in our proofs.